esh64/EbAU-Net/README.md

 ## Script Descriptions

 - **train.py**: This script trains all the models.
-- **test.py**: This script evaluates the models using the main metrics discussed in the paper.
+- **test.py**: This script evaluates all the models using the main metrics discussed in the paper.
 - **predict.py**: This script generates predicted images from the models.
 - **tflop.py**: This script calculates the computational complexity of the models.